cellsjs/pisco-gitflow-contexts/docs/users/get_started.md

 ---
-title: How to Install
+title: How to install
 layout: doc_page.html
 ---

-# Instalación
+# How to install

-Instalación de piscosour
+Install piscosour.

     npm i -g piscosour

-Instalación del conjunto de comandos y contextos de **Pisco GitFlow**
+Install all the commands and contexts of **Pisco GitFlow**.

     npm -i -g pisco-gitflow-contexts

-Si queremos usar **Pisco GitFlow**  para contextos cells será necesario instalar el conjunto de comandos y contextos de cells
+If cells contexts and commands are required is necesary to install this module.

     npm -i -g pisco-cells-contexts